emgarVIII/Summative-2-Garcia-Mauricio/README.md

 ### GraphQL Queries
 - Retrieve detailed info about a publisher, author, or book, including their related entities such as the first name, last name, ISBN, etc...

-## 🌟 Highlights
-- **Object Relational Mapping**: An author or publisher can have many books, but books cannot have many authors or publishers.
-Addressed this by establishing relationships (such as one to many) in the models.
-- **Intuitive API Endpoints**: CRUD operations made easy for authors, publishers, and books.
-- **GraphQL Integration**: Dive deep with detailed queries, offering flexible data retrieval.